-Description of SNP Population:

-- o Dual eligible: members qualify for both Medicare and Medicaid; - o Younger in comparison to the general Medicare population and tend to be single; - A larger percentage of minority members; - o A population that has a high poverty rate; - o Typically, in poor physical and mental health; - o Over half of the population have four (4) or more chronic medical conditions; - o Over half of the population have a positive screen for depression.

-• SNP Model of Care Coordination:

-- Qualified personnel responsible for enrollment, coordination of benefits and assist with access to care; - Utilization of a comprehensive health Risk Assessment tool to measure all aspects of the member's physical health, cognitive status, medication regimen, medical history, surgical history, behavioral health status, cultural preferences, linguistic needs, pregnancy state, nutrition status, functional need and psychosocial needs; - A team of staff review, analyze and stratifies the health care needs of the members; - All members are assigned a case manager who oversees the member's needs and assists with the development of the individualized care plan. - The health plan utilizes HRAs, Medical Risk Assessments, utilization claims data, pharmacy data, input from providers, and predictive modeling with a goal of creating an Individualized Care Plan (ICP) for each enrollee. - The patient's primary physician is notified via phone or letter when there are changes to the ICP in order to obtain their input.
-The health plan has adopted an Interdisciplinary Care Team (ICT) approach The ICT is shared with the member - Provide coordinated planned and unplanned care transitions for the members with the assigned case manager the primary contact for the member and caregiver.
+- Description of SNP Population: - Dual eligible: members qualify for both Medicare and Medicaid; - o Younger in comparison to the general Medicare population and tend to be single; - o A larger percentage of minority members; - A population that has a high poverty rate; - Typically, in poor physical and mental health; - Over half of the population have four (4) or more chronic medical conditions; - Over half of the population have a positive screen for depression. - SNP Model of Care Coordination: - Qualified personnel responsible for enrollment, coordination of benefits and assist with access to care; - Utilization of a comprehensive health Risk Assessment tool to measure all aspects of the member's physical health, cognitive status, medication regimen, medical history, surgical history, behavioral health status, cultural preferences, linguistic needs, pregnancy state, nutrition status, functional need and psychosocial needs; - A team of staff review, analyze and stratifies the health care needs of the members; - All members are assigned a case manager who oversees the member's needs and assists with the development of the individualized care plan. - The health plan utilizes HRAs, Medical Risk Assessments, utilization claims data, pharmacy data, input from providers, and predictive modeling with a goal of creating an Individualized Care Plan (ICP) for each enrollee. - The patient's primary physician is notified via phone, mail, fax or electronically if there are changes to the ICP that they need to be aware of. - Provide coordinated planned and unplanned care transitions for the members with the transition of care team as the assigned primary contact for the member and caregiver. - SNP Provider Network